 Urea cycle disorders (UCDs) are passed down through a family's genes.
 If your child has been diagnosed with OTC deficiency, or if you learned that you are an OTC carrier, other people in your family might also be affected.
 It's important to let your family members know and to give them as much information as you can about OTC and UCDs.

 Starting a conversation with family members might not be easy or comfortable, but talking openly with your family about your experiences and answering their questions can give them a better understanding of the risk.
-You can explain what being an OTC carrier can mean to their health and suggest that they may want to get genetic test as well.
+You can explain what being an OTC carrier can mean to their health and suggest that they may want to get a genetic test as well.
+They can even get tested at no cost with our UCD Genetic Testing Program.
 Suggest that they talk to their doctor or genetic counselor to help them understand UCDs and learn about any symptoms they might have had.

 If you don't feel comfortable talking to them in person you can take other approaches.
 Getting on the phone or writing a letter or email are also good options.
 You can compose your thoughts and all of the important information and then follow up with the personal conversation later on.
 Use our Talking to Your Family guide to help you get started.